 That’s why this mid-century-modern-inspired take doesn’t use any fancy materials or require anything more than drill know-how.
 It can be completely made (furniture and all!) from scrap wood, pre-cut blocks & dowels, a little paint on paper, and some fast-growing wheatgrass if you want to go the extra mile!

-Okay, with the ease-of-use disclaimer out of the way, this will be a post in three parts.
+Okay, with the ease-of-use disclaimer out of the way, this will be a modern dollhouse DIY will be a post in three parts.
 Think of today as a quick “tour of the grounds”!
-Head to Part 2 for the process and plans to make your own beachfront dollhouse, then visit Part 3 for simple instructions on creating all the extras – furniture, paintings, palms, a flying seagull (!!!) & the planter of “ornamental grass”.
+Head to Part 2: The Construction of our Beach Dollhouse for the process and plans to make your own beachfront dollhouse, then visit Part 3: The Beach Dollhouse Details for simple instructions on creating all the extras – furniture, paintings, palms, a flying seagull (!!!) & the planter of “ornamental grass”.

-The delight is in the details and simple style of this mid-century coastal crib.
-This was honestly a blast to make, and is a great “starter” wood project for the whole family to work on together.
-Now mosey on over to Part 2 for the house construction tutorial!
+The delight is in the details and simple style of this mid-century-inspired coastal crib.
+This was honestly a blast to make, and is a great “starter” wood project for the whole family to plan out and work on together.
+Now mosey on over to Part 2 for the modern DIY dollhouse construction tutorial!

 If this project has you clamoring for more small world play ideas, or you’d like to give your dollhouse a sense of environment, consider adding a cardboard secret garden, add a row of paint-scrape surfboards next to a recycled seaside beach hut.
 Dot your ocean view with scrap material sailboats or maybe a minitaure play food truck has set up shop by the beach…!